The Meat Racket: Content

-Several reviewers emphasized vertical integration as key to the growth of Tyson Foods as described in the book.
+Several reviewers emphasized vertical integration (dubbed chickenization) as key to the growth of Tyson Foods as described in the book.
 Kirkus Reviews described the book's message as "Using Tyson as a window on modern meat production, Leonard shows how the company has eliminated free market competition through vertical integration, buying up independent suppliers (feed mills, slaughterhouses and hatcheries) and controlling farmers through restrictive contracts."
 In The Wall Street Journal, Moira Hodgson wrote that the book describes how the company founder John W. Tyson "left his nearly bankrupt family's farm in Missouri.
 He headed with his wife, his son and his truck to Arkansas, where he began to invest in chickens, hauling birds from the South, where they were cheap, to Chicago, Detroit and St. Louis.
 He used his profits to buy chicken houses and eventually bought his own hatchery and feed mill, vertically integrating his company by buying up the firms that supplied it."
 Christine Sismondo, writing for the Toronto Star, described how Tyson "got into all aspects of the business, starting with chicken feed and hatcheries, until he owned practically every cog in the chain that linked the egg to the grocery store, " adding that "Business majors will recognize this as an early and successful instance of 'vertical integration,' something Tyson pioneered in agri-business.
-Having tight control over the whole supply chain paid off and Tyson Foods is now the largest meat producer in the world, with a practical monopoly on wings, nuggets and tenders plus a stronghold on pork and beef as well.
+Having tight control over the whole supply chain paid off and Tyson Foods is one of the largest meat producer in the world, with a practical monopoly on wings, nuggets and tenders plus a stronghold on pork and beef as well.
 Writing in the Virginia Quarterly Review, James McWilliams characterized Tyson's methods as described in the book as a "rotten system", adding that "Tyson’s vertical integration enables the company to dictate contracts that enfeeble growers in insidious ways."
 McWilliams concluded that a chicken farmer "has no control over the health of his birds or the quality of his feed", adding that "an unruly contract grower will quickly become the unknowing recipient of inferior food and sick hatchlings—in essence, the season’s dregs.
 Contractually, he can do nothing about the hand Tyson deals him.
 His numbers will drop and, after a few lackluster growing periods, the manager, citing the low figures, will fire the farmer, leaving him to default on his bank loan.
 What Tyson gets out of the move is both the removal of a troublesome farmer and space for a new farmer to get a new loan to build a new set of barns."